twigyard/twigyard/docs/docs/installation.md

 TwigYard can operate in two modes.
 One is for production and the other for development and staging.

 ### Production
 In this mode sites are accessible on their canonical domain.
 In this case set the `parent_domain` in `parameters.yml` to `~`.
-It is also recommended to remove all lines marked with `# remove on prdoduction` from the `.htaccess` file.
+It is also recommended to remove all lines marked with `# remove on production` from the `.htaccess` file.

 ### Dev / Staging
 If you decide to change the `parent_domain` in `parameters.yml`, you must also change it in the `.htaccess` file to ensure that routing works correctly.